programann/Phase1-Week1-challenge/README.md

 By *Clarence Kinuthia*

-DESCRIPTION
+DESCRIPTION:
-The project consists of three javascript files:
+The project consists of three javascript files;
      1.caseSwap.js file has a function which accepts a string as input and swaps the case of each character.

      2.integerRange.js file has a function that  accepts two numbers to generate an array between them.